Last Updated on September 23, 2022 by Jim Ferri

 By Jim Ferri

-You also quickly realize something even more obvious: its architecture is more Italian than Greek, the result of 400 years of Venetian occupation after the island was cleaved from the Roman and Byzantine Empires.
+First of all, it’s much greener than the islands of the Aegean and the Cyclades to the east.
+And then you also realize something even more apparent: its architecture is more Italian than Greek.
+That’s the result of 400 years of Venetian occupation after Corfu was cleaved from the Roman and Byzantine Empires.

 First Thing to Do in Corfu: Explore Corfu Town

 While visiting the island for a few days, I stayed in old Corfu Town, the little cosmopolitan capital.